Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 An IT company sponsored you as an IT Manager under standard occupation code 2133.
 Your normal working pattern as per your CoS is Monday to Friday 9am to 5pm.
 You are intending to take on an additional part-time role as an IT Manager for another employer on Saturdays for 8 hours per week.

 Since the additional role falls under the same occupation code as your main job, involves fewer than 20 hours per week, and takes place outside your normal working hours, the Home Office allows you to take on that role under your Skilled Worker visa conditions.
-You do not need to inform the Home Office and are free to take on the additional job as it is within your visa conditions.
+This is a common question: can I do another job on a Skilled Worker visa?
+You do not need to inform the Home Office and are free to take on the additional work as it is within your visa conditions.

 Example 2